Scientists find part of universe's missing matter

 The perfect positioning of the galaxy and the quasar, as well as the discovery of gas exchange due to galactic winds, made it possible to draw up a unique map.

-This also enabled the first observation of nebula information that is simultaneously emitting and absorbing magnesium — some of the universe’s missing baryons — with the Gal1 galaxy.
+This also enabled the first observation of a nebula in formation that is simultaneously emitting and absorbing magnesium — some of the universe’s missing baryons — with the Gal1 galaxy.

 The “missing” baryons must be distinguished from dark matter, which consists of non-baryonic matter of an unknown nature.